Yaoshengtai/Yaoshengtai.github.io/_pages/about.md

 ## Research Interest

-Broadly speaking, I'm insterested in **Optimization and Machine learning theorey** and I'm now seeking admission to a PhD program beginning in Fall 2026.
+Broadly speaking, I'm insterested in **Optimization and Machine learning theorey** and I'm now seeking PhD admission in Fall 2026.
 I'm currently most interested and working on geometry learning.

 ## CV